 Hello!
 I’m a postdoctoral research scientist at the Lamont-Doherty Earth Observatory of Columbia University.
 I graduated in May from Brown University with a PhD from Jim Russell’s organic geochemistry lab, and now work with Peter deMenocal and Kevin Uno at Lamont.

-My research is on the Plio-Pleistocene climate history of East and North Africa in order to contextualize our hominin ancestors’ evolutionary past.
+I aim to understand African paleoclimate throughout the Miocene, Pliocene, and Pleistocene on time scales ranging from millions to hundreds of years.
+This is crucial for understanding and contextualizing our hominin ancestors’ evolutionary past.
 The tools I use to address these pressing questions are found in sedimentary archives from lakes and oceans in the form of organic biomarkers.
 In particular, I use the hydrogen and carbon isotopic signatures found in ancient leaf wax to reconstruct past vegetation and hydrologic changes.
 Please view my CV for a list of publications and check out the research page to learn about my involvement in a variety of exciting projects.

 In addition to science, I also like to rock climb and play board games.
-I just moved to Nyack, NY and am enjoying exploring the area!
+I recently moved to Nyack, NY and am enjoying exploring the area!